kylerkrenzke/Reinforcement-Learning-Exercises/ch2/ex_ch2.md

 **incrementally computed, and another action-value method using a constant step-size parameter, ↵ = 0.1.
 Use " = 0.1**
 **and longer runs, say of 10,000 steps.**
 Find in karmbandit.py

+## Exercise 2.6: Mysterious Spikes
+**The results shown in Figure 2.3 should be quite reliable because they are averages over 2000 individual, randomly** **chosen 10-armed bandit tasks.
+Why, then, are there oscillations and spikes in the early part of the curve for the** **optimistic method?
+In other words, what might make this method perform particularly better or worse, on average,** **on particular early steps?**
+The early oscillations and spikes could be caused by the initial optimism of the agent.
+In the case that the initial action values are not selected optimistically, the action values start at zero and slowly decrease their bias towards the true values.
+In the case of optimistic initial values, however, the first few trials for each action will have a much larger effect on the estimated action values causing them to decrease quickly.
+This lets the agent explore more freely in the early trials.
+Since it explore more freely earlier, it also has a higher percentage likelihood to select the optimal action at an earlier time.
+Once it starts to converge, the optimistic action percentage drops way down and the rate of increase becomes more typical.